ms178/archpkgbuilds/toolchain-experimental/README.md

 ## GCC

-If you want to bolt gcc, you need to disable when building gcc the language `lto`, you can still use the gcc lto function but gcc itself wont build with lto.
+If you want to bolt gcc, you need to disable the language `lto` in the GCC PKGBUILD, you can still use the gcc lto function but gcc itself wont build with lto.
 Enabling lto will crash llvm-bolt.

 Also you need to add following to your compileflags:

 ```
-CXXFLAGS+="-fno-reorder-blocks-and-partition"
 LDFLAGS+="--emit-relocs"
 ```

-The compileflas should be used for any binary you compile and want to optimize the binary with bolt.

 ### Bolting other binarys/\*.so files

-Ive included a script which makes it possible to bolt any binary or .so file which got compiled with --emit-relocs. ust change the binary name and the path to your suits and the STAGE number.
+There is an included script which makes it possible to bolt any binary or .so file which got compiled with --emit-relocs.
+You need to adjust it with the target binary name, its path and the STAGE number.

-After you did run stage 1 you need to run a workload with the instrumented binary/.so file.
+After you ran stage 1 you need to run a workload with the instrumented binary/.so file.

-When the workload is running, you will see that in the FDATA path many profiles are created.
-These will be in the STAGE2 process merged and then on your binary/.so file used and bolt will optimize it.
+When the workload is running, you will see that many profiles are created in the FDATA path.
+In STAGE2 these files will be merged and then used on your binary/.so file.

 #### Example:

-We will now take for example llvm:
+As an example we want to BOLT LLVM:

     - Compile it with relocations (LDFLAGS+="--emit-relocs") enabled
     - Install your package
     - Change the to BINARY=libLLVM.so and the BINARYPATH=/usr/lib to your suits to the target you want to optimize and set STAGE=1
     - Run the script
-    - After you did run it, it will backup your file and will move the instrumented target to the original path
+    - After that it will backup your file and will move the instrumented target to the original path
-    - Run a workload with the target, so compile something with clang
+    - Run a workload with the target, in this case compile something with clang
     - You will get several files into the FDATA path, when you run the workload !!!
-ATTENTION !!! the size of the data can get quite big, so take a watch at the folder
+ATTENTION !!! the size of the data can get quite big, so be prepared to have enough disk capacity left
-    - After youre done with the workload change at the script to STAGE=1
+    - After you are done with the workload edit the script to STAGE=1
-    - Run the script again and the created data from the instrumentiation will be merged and then used for llvm-bolt to optimize the target
+    - Execute the script again and the created data from the instrumentiation will be merged and used for llvm-bolt to optimize the target
-    - After that it will automatically move it tor your systembinary/libary, a backup and the bolted binary can be found at the binarypath.
+    - After that it will automatically move it tor your binary/libary location, a backup and the bolted binary can be found at the binary path.
-    - Thats it, now repeat the worklow for other targets you want top optimize.
+    - That's it, now repeat the worklow for other targets you want to optimize.
-    - Tip: if you for example instrumented libLLVM the profile is also useable for other llvm based files which where active in the recording process
+    - Tip: if you for example instrumented libLLVM the profile is also useable for other llvm based files which where active in the profiling process